- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

 Galantamine is FDA-approved for the treatment of Alzheimer’s disease in the mild to moderate stage.
 It is derived from the snowdrop flower, making it a good option for patients who prefer natural remedies.
 In addition, Galantamine is a good option when gastrointestinal problems have occurred due to other drugs, and when skin sensitivities preclude the option of a skin patch.

 Rivastigmine is FDA-approved to treat mild to moderate Alzheimer’s disease.
 It can be administered as a capsule or skin patch.
 Side effects of oral Rivastigmine include gastrointestinal issues such as nausea, diarrhea, vomiting, and weight loss.
-Patients who experience gastrointestinal issues from oral Rivastigmine or other cholinesterase inhibitors may benefit from the patch.
+People who experience gastrointestinal issues from oral Rivastigmine or other cholinesterase inhibitors may benefit from the patch.
 Patch placement itself must be done correctly to deliver an effective dose.
 The burden of administering this drug thus falls on the caregiver.

 2. Memantine (Namenda)

 Combination therapies of Cholinesterase Inhibitors and NMDA antagonists, such as Donepezil and Memantine, are another treatment option for moderate to severe dementia.
 Side effects include constipation, headache, confusion, and dizziness.
+It is important to emphasize that these medications do not stop or reverse the progression of dementia, but they might help slow the disease.

 Declining cognitive function is not the only impact that dementia can have on a person.
 Dementia Mood and Behavior Symptoms can also occur and be just as disconcerting for loved ones.
 Drastic changes to the way a person acts and feels can manifest differently across the various types of dementias, but common changes include: